opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 * [Beginner issues](beginner) - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues](help-wanted) - issues which should be a bit more involved than `beginner` issues.
+* [Refactor issues](refactor) - find in project's code comments with key word "`REVIEW`" (case sensitive).
+You will find there a description of the problem, and suggestions to resolve it.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.